Liliana Gil S

 Education

-- PhD Anthropology, The New School
+- PhD and MA, Anthropology, The New School for Social Research

-- MSc Medical Anthropology, University of Coimbra
+- MSc, Medical Anthropology, University of Coimbra

 Liliana Gil specializes in ethnographic studies of science and technology with a focus on Brazil and its transnational connections.
-Her first book project, Improvised Tech: Tactics for an Unequal World, examines improvisation across various sites of technological production in Brazil and beyond, from innovation hubs and repair shops in São Paulo to self-improved houses in the periphery of Lisbon.
+Her first book project, Improvised Tech: Tactics for an Unequal World, examines improvisation across various sites of technological production in Brazil and beyond, from innovation hubs and repair shops in São Paulo to self-improved houses in the periphery of Lisbon, Portugal.
 Based on long-term fieldwork, this work contributes to rethinking the relationship between technology, inequality, and creativity in postcolonial contexts.

 Dr. Gil’s scholarship has been supported by, among others, the Fulbright Program, the Wenner-Gren Foundation, the US National Science Foundation, and the American Council of Learned Societies.
 Before joining OSU, she was a Lecturer at the National University of Singapore.